sourcefrog/cargo-mutants/README.md

   on for other return types.
 I expect to fix this soon.

   cargo-mutants sees the AST of the tree but doesn't fully "understand" the types, so it may always have some limitations in generating good mutants.

+* It might be helpful to distinguish whether the build failed, or the mutation was caught by tests.
+Ideally, cargo-mutants would never generate code that just won't build, firstly because it's a waste of time, and secondly because it may indicate a missed opportunity to generate more interesting mutants that would build.

 * Some mutations will cause the program to hang or spin, for example if the mutation causes the condition of a `while` loop to always be true.
   For now, you'll need to notice and interrupt `cargo mutants` yourself, but I plan to add a